yaph/awesome-it-merchandise/readme.md

 # Awesome IT Merchandise

 A curated list of merchandise products, such as mugs, t-shirts, stickers and posters, related to information technology.
-All links either point to official products offered by organisations or portfolio pages of artists who created the original versions of the designs.
-No links to shops such as Amazon, Redbubble and Teespring to ensure that original creators and organisations are supported.
+All links either point to official products offered by organizations or portfolio pages of artists who created the original versions of the designs.
+No links to shops such as Amazon, Redbubble and Teespring to ensure that original creators and organizations are supported.

 ## Contents